me0em/learn_a_language/README.md

-# learn_a_language
+# Learn a language
+---

-Simple Telegram bot for language learning
+Simple Telegram bot for language learning.
+Now it's for private using.